KilloPillers/UWP104D-LessonPlan/README.md

 8. **You're Done!**:

     - You've successfully cloned a public repository.
 You can now work on the code, make changes, and interact with the repository using Git.

-That's it!
-You've cloned a public repository from GitHub to your local machine.